EklabDev/bling/README.md

 ## Cleanup

-For scheduling decorators (@Schedule, @Interval, @Timeout), make sure to call the cleanup method when you're done:
+For scheduling decorators (@Schedule, @Interval, @Delay), make sure to call the cleanup method when you're done:

 ```typescript
 class TaskScheduler {